 4. Discover it® Secured

 This card is another solid option for consumers looking to build a 650 to 700 credit score.
 Unlike the others on the list, however, this is a secured credit card, meaning you’ll need to make a deposit to open the account.
-The minimum deposit for this account is $200, though you can make a larger deposit to receive a higher credit line.
+You can make a larger deposit to receive a higher credit line.

 at Discover Card'ssecure website